Ida2750/ESA-CCI-RRDP-code/README.md

 This repository provides the code used for processing from raw reference data to the final gridded product and the code used for co-locating reference data to satellite measurements from Envisat, CryoSat-2, ERS-1 and ERS-2.
 For examples of use, further information and inspiration we refer to the belonging paper [DOI:10.5194/essd-2024-234](https://doi.org/10.5194/essd-2024-234).

 # How to Install and Run the Project:
-The project was made using python version 3.13.3, along with the packages: numpy, matplotlib, cartopy, PyPDF2, netcdf4, pandas and more (see Software Environment and Dependencies)
+The project was made using python version 3.13.3, along with the packages: numpy, matplotlib, cartopy, PyPDF2, netcdf4, pandas and more (see associated rrdp.yml file to copy the environment structure)
 To use the project download relevant reference data and Satellite data (see table 3 in DOI:10.5194/essd-2024-234) and see the How to Use the Project section for more information.

 # The structure of the project: